Section 5.5a – Cricket State Championship Rules: – Boys

 (f) In all programs, games of thirty (30) overs or less and practice sessions conducted by the NSWPSSA a maximum of three (3) consecutive overs per spell shall be allowed.

-The only exception will be for the State Carnival which involves fifty (50) over games.
+The only exception will be for the State Championship which involves fifty (50) over games.
 Here a maximum daily allocation of eight (8) overs will be allowed.
 These must be bowled in no more than four (4) over spells.

 (g) In the event the number of overs in an innings being reduced, the maximum overs per bowler shall be determined by the number of overs to be received by the batting team, divided by four (4).
 (Fraction to be ignored).